filakhtov/gentoo-use-docs/media-libs/mesa.md

 This flag can be safely disabled, but it is recommended to enable it on systems with multiple GPUs from different vendors.

 ### llvm
 This flag only works if the `gallium` flag is enabled.
 Prepare build environment by detecting a latest installed version of the LLVM package and appending it to the `PATH` variable.
-Pass the `-Dllvm=true` option to the meson build command.
+Pass the `-Dllvm=enabled` option to the meson build command.
 Build and install the Gallium llvmpipe driver - a software rasterizer that uses LLVM to do runtime code generation.
 Shaders, point/line/triangle rasterization and vertex processing are implemented with LLVM IR which is translated to x86, x86-64, or ppc64le machine code.
 Also, the driver is multithreaded to take advantage of multiple CPU cores (up to 8 at this time).
 It's the fastest software rasterizer for Mesa.

 This flag should only be enabled as a dependency of a Gallium3D driver or when software rendering without hardware acceleration is necessary.

 ### lm-sensors
 Only works when the `gallium` flag is enabled.
-Passe the `-Dlmsensors=true` option to the meson build script.
+Passe the `-Dlmsensors=enabled` option to the meson build script.
 Use the `libsensors` library to provide an ability to display temperature, fan speed and other information from the lm_sensors in the Gallium HUD (head-up display).

 It is safe to disable the flag.